Ak-pawar3125/Tic-Tac-Toe/README.md

 # Technologies Used

--HTML: Structure of the game
+-HTML: Structure of the game<br>
--CSS: Styling for a visually appealing layout
+-CSS: Styling for a visually appealing layout<br>
--JavaScript: Game logic and interactivity
+-JavaScript: Game logic and interactivity<br>

 # Game Logic Overview

--Players take turns clicking the grid boxes.
+-Players take turns clicking the grid boxes.<br>
--The game checks for a win after each move by comparing the current state with predefined winning patterns.
+-The game checks for a win after each move by comparing the current state with predefined winning patterns.<br>
--If all 9 boxes are filled without a winner, the game announces a draw.
+-If all 9 boxes are filled without a winner, the game announces a draw.<br>
--Use the Reset button to restart the game.
+-Use the Reset button to restart the game.<br>
--Use the Start New Game button to refresh the page and begin a new round.
+-Use the Start New Game button to refresh the page and begin a new round.<br>

 # Live Demo & Screen Shots